econnet/econ/do.rst

 **Relevant** is necessary to make it fit to reality.

 **Relevant work** requires the work value to be associated with product parts.
-The organizational econ lattice reflects the content topology.

-- product lattice -> product
-- inner econs -> product parts
-- ...
-- top econ -> elementary product part
+When the part is replaced that work becomes irrelevant.

-People should contribute to more econs as `diversification`_.
+For `diversification`_ people should contribute to more parts.

 The output from more econs is used in a integrating econ.
-Such a integrating econ has
+Such an integrating econ has

 - direct top level econs (integrators) and
 - inner econs